-False memory obsessive-compulsive disorder (OCD) is characterized by intrusive thoughts about something that may or may not have happened.
-Those with this condition perform mental reviewing and checking compulsions in an effort to find certainty about an event’s occurrence.
-False memory OCD may be treated utilizing a combination of therapy, medication, and self-coping strategies.
+False memory OCD is characterized by intrusive thoughts about something that may or may not have happened.
+Those with this condition perform mental reviewing and checking compulsions in an effort to gain certainty about an event’s occurrence.
+False memory OCD may be treated utilizing a combination of therapy, medication, and coping strategies.

 What Is False Memory OCD?

-False memory OCD is a presentation of obsessive compulsive disorder that includes experiencing unsettling feelings about a particular event that may or may have not happened.
+False memory OCD involves experiencing unsettling feelings about a particular event that may or may have not happened.
 False memories in OCD are often related to the theme or content of the person’s obsessive intrusive thoughts, such as having caused harm, offended someone, or cheated on their partner.

 Obsessions may also consist of uncertainty about whether a mistake was made that resulted in negative consequences, which signals the overlap of OCD and perfectionism.
 Some may experience a nagging and unshakable feeling about perceived important details of an event that they can’t remember.
 These imagined or real events are almost always negative or immoral, often causing people to question their virtue or morality.

-The three components of false memory OCD include:
+The three components of false memory OCD cycle include:

 - The event: This refers to the event that causes one’s obsession and intrusive thoughts.
 For example, a student worries that he can’t remember if he glanced over at somebody else’s answers to a test that he aced.